-Networks: This unit gives students an introduction to using the school network, networks in general and cloud computing.
+Networks: This unit gives students an introduction to using the school network, in addition to learning about the different types of networks, the hardware required, and how data is transmitted over the internet.
 Through practical activities, students will learn about the difference between using G Suite and software on the school network, and how to organise their work.
 They will also get a better understanding of using Google Classroom, which is used for all their subjects.

 E-safety & Graphics: Teaching students about staying safe online is more important than ever.
 All students in Year 7 will not just learn about staying safe online, but also about identifying when social media influence is having a negative impact, how easily images can be manipulated and how these images can incorrectly affect our thoughts.
 Practical skills in graphics editing will be taught to help the students understand how easily fake images can be created and that they should not always believe what they see online.
+Students will also learn about AI and how to use it responsibly.